miinhho/Asyncrush/README.md

 | 5          | 76,309,147   | **+14%** ( > 66,908,963)    |

-Tested with randomly selected operators/middleware processes, processing 1,000,000 batches from a total of 1 billion events, with operator selection based on `Math.random` values.
+Tested with randomly selected operators/middleware processes, processing 1,000,000 batches from a total of 1 billion events, 10 million events with operator selection based on `Math.random` values.

 For reference, running the same operators/middleware repeatedly